Right invariant Poisson Nijenhuis structures on Lie groupoids Correspondence and Classification: Introduction

+As it is mentioned in the prologue of \cite{Kiril0Mackenzie}, groupoids possess many of the features which give groups their power and importance, and the modern concept of Lie groupoid is as much entitled as is the familiar concept of Lie group to be regarded as the rigorous formulation of the $19^{\text{th}}$ century notion which went under the vague term ``continuous group of local transformations''; a case could be made that the modern concept of Lie group has been a transitional stage in the evolution of the notion of Lie groupoid.

+Recently, many researchers working on geometric structures on Lie groupoids and try to extend known methods on Lie groups to Lie groupoids.
+Poisson–Nijenhuis (P-N) structures on manifolds were introduced by Magri and Morosi \cite{Magri} (see also \cite{Kosmann3}), as Poisson and Nijenhuis structures which are compatible in a sense.

-In the works \cite{Ravanpak, Haghighat}, the first author and his co-authors studied right-invariant Poisson-Nijenhuis structures on a Lie group and their infinitesimal counterpart, called $r-n$ and $r-qn$ structures on the Lie algebra.
-Building on these previous works, we extend our research to Poisson-Nijenhuis structures on a Lie groupoid $G\rightrightarrows M$.
-We define right-invariant Poisson-Nijenhuis structures on the Lie groupoid, which we refer to as right-invariant $(\Pi, N)-$structures.
-Additionally, we introduce the algebraic structures corresponding to a Poisson-Nijenhuis structure on a Lie groupoid, which serve as their infinitesimal counterpart.
+In \cite{Ravanpak, Haghighat} we studied right-invariant Poisson–Nijenhuis (Poisson–quasi-Nijenhuis) structures on a Lie group $G$ and introduced their infinitesimal counterpart, the so-called $r$-$n$ ($r$-$qn$) structures on the corresponding Lie algebra $\mathfrak{g}$.

+In line with our previous works \cite{Ravanpak, Haghighat}, here we study Poisson–Nijenhuis structures on a Lie groupoid $G \rightrightarrows M$ and define right-invariant Poisson–Nijenhuis structures on it, calling them right-invariant PN-structures on the Lie groupoid $G \rightrightarrows M$.
+We also define the infinitesimal counterpart of this, called algebraic structures corresponding to Poisson–Nijenhuis Lie groupoids.

+We emphasize that this work is concerned with continuous Poisson–Nijenhuis structures on Lie groupoids, which is distinct from discrete Lagrangian or Hamiltonian mechanics on groupoids..

-Section 2 begins with a review of preliminary definitions and theorems about Poisson-Nijenhuis structures on manifolds and on groupoids.
-The reader is referred to the cited sources for more detailed information(\cite{F0Magri, Kosmann, Kosman2, Kiril0Mackenzie, Das}).
-Additionally, Sections 2.1.1 and 2.1.2 discuss the tangent and co-tangent bundle of a Lie groupoid, treating them as new Lie groupoids and introducing their Lie groupoid structures.
+In section 2 we review some preliminary definitions and theorems about Poisson–Nijenhuis manifolds and groupoids.
+Moreover, we recall basic concepts about Lie groupoids and Lie algebroids (for more details refer to \cite{Magri, Kosmann, Kosman2, Kiril0Mackenzie}).
+In subsections 2.1.1 and 2.1.2 we verify the tangent and the cotangent bundle of a Lie groupoid as new Lie groupoids and introduce their Lie groupoid structures.

-Moving on to Section 3, it defines right-invariant Poisson-Nijenhuis structures on Lie groupoids.
-The section also proves that right-invariant $(\Pi , \mathbf{N})-$structures on Lie groupoids are in one-to-one correspondence with $(\wedge , \mathbf{n})-$structures on their Lie algebroids.
-Finally, in Section 4, the work concludes with an illustrative example.
+In section 3 we define right-invariant Poisson–Nijenhuis structures on Lie groupoids and prove that right-invariant $(\Pi, \mathbf{N})$-structures on Lie groupoids are in one-to-one correspondence with $(\Lambda, n)$-structures on their Lie algebroids.